kdiegorsantos/hadouken/README.md

         last_update = 2016-09-23
 ```

-If you want to query information about a host.
+If you want to query information about a host using sqlite3 directly.

 ```sh
 $ sqlite3 -header -column /etc/ansible/roles/files/db/db.sqlite "select * from info where server_name = 'snelnxa72'"